Skip to main content

 Should I choose software based on my PM methodology?

 Yes, your PM methodology impacts the features you need and, therefore, your software choice.
-For example, Waterfall requires task lists, dependencies, and milestones, while Agile approaches like Kanban prioritize board views for visual task management and collaboration.
+For example, Waterfall requires task lists, dependencies, and milestones, while Agile approaches, like Kanban, prioritize board views for visual task management and collaboration.
 Agile tools often include features for sprints, backlog management, and iterative workflows.

 Since methodology-specific features often appear in higher-tier plans, your methodology also affects your budget and software plan choice.